Malted Chocolate Cauliflower Smoothie

 In general I’ve found that frozen riced cauliflower works better than frozen florets for smoothies because it blends up easily and quickly.
 Some stores, like Trader Joe’s, carry riced cauliflower in the freezer section but you can easily make your own too.
 Either buy a package of fresh riced cauliflower and freeze it or buy a whole head, pulse it into rice using your food processor, place in freezer bags and freeze.

-For this particular cauliflower smoothie I wanted to make it like a malted shake so I used a vegan chocolate protein powder and maca powder.
-If you’re new to maca powder, it’s a Peruvian superfood made from the maca root.
+- maca powder – if you’re new to maca powder, it’s a Peruvian superfood made from the maca root.
 I’ve heard some people describe the flavor as malty or similar to butterscotch.
 Personally, I think it has a unique flavor that is slightly bitter sweet.
-It definitely took some getting used to, but I’ve come to love it, especially knowing all of its amazing health benefits.
+Feel free to skip this if you don’t have maca powder or aren’t a fan of the taste.

 Maca powder is readily available in most natural grocery stores now, but you can also buy it on Amazon.
 If you don’t have maca powder or don’t love the flavor, no worries at all.
 This chocolate cauliflower smoothie is worth trying because it will still taste delicious without the maca.

-- 1 scoop chocolate protein powder (I like Sunwarrior)
+- 1 scoop chocolate protein powder, I like Nuzest

 - 1 Tablespoon maca powder